15 Things You Need to Know About Social Security

 Social Security benefits are liable to taxes

 Unfortunately, Uncle Sam doesn’t retire when you do.
 In fact, Social Security benefits are liable to federal tax depending on the earnings listed on your income tax return.
-If your total income exceeds $25,000 (for an individual) or $32,000 (for a married couple filing jointly) in 2024, you must pay taxes on your Social Security income.
+If your total income exceeds $25,000 (for an individual) or $32,000 (for a married couple filing jointly), you must pay taxes on your Social Security income.
 The specific benefit amount subject to taxation varies based on income level.

 As some states also levy taxes on Social Security income, it’s critical to consider this when calculating your cash flow needs during retirement.